PoisotLab/ms_network_prediction/reviews.md

 correct, but would be in direct contradiction with ecological good practices of avoiding pseudo-replication.

 **Lines 87-8:** in addition, a claim is made that a slight inflation of positive interactions would overcome existing biases (in relation to imbalanced nature of the network).
 This needs to be described in more details, and qualified with evidence (e.g., sampling metrics), also a discussion must be made in relation to various subsampling/instance-synthesis techniques, and their effect on the predictions (as per above).
 Furthermore, clarification needs to be made if performance metrics were derived from the raw or the slightly inflated data.

-> We now refer to a preprint (Poisot et al 2021 - l.
-117) as rationale - which shows
-> that slightly inflating the dataset with positive interactions enables us to
-> counterbalance sampling biases.
+> We now refer to other work that outline the importance of balancing the dataset in terms of postive/negative interactions: creating balanced datasets allowed to reach high predictive value in a species interaction models, even when the initial amount of data was much lower (in terms of connectance, at least).
+We further add a reference to an article showing that setting threshold for balance within the training batches is a well established practice.

 **Becker et al 2020:** I am aware of this study and its limitations.
 Here, it is presented in the same way peer-reviewed studies are (see below), without discussing those limitations, particularly:

 > We want to make a point very clear: we discuss Becker et al. not "in the same way peer-reviewed studies are", but in the same way studies we have critically read, assessed, and looked at were.
 The reviewer may have issues with the Becker et al. article, and a different assessment of this publication that we do, but our manuscript is not the place to raise these concerns -- there is, indeed, nothing we can do to remedy them.
+Nevertheless, as the editors will see, we have responded to the comments on this study that we can address.

 1) Study design – the overall performance of the final ensemble is significantly worse than some of components.

 > We agree with the reviewer, and we have highlighted this fact as a more general recommendation of being careful about the actual performance of the ensemble.
 We disagree with the reviewer that this is a "study design" issue -- this is a result, that we can highlight and take as a call to pay more attention to the validity of ensembles for specific problems.
+It is, indeed, likely that many studies will suffer from the issue of having ensembles that underperform their best component models.

 2) Lack of any quantification of uncertainties (e.g., as per discussion above).

-> We have no control on the Becker et al. preprint.
+> We have no control on this part of the Becker et al. preprint (though there is a discussion of the disagreement between models in Becker et al., which also relates to the point the reviewer made about the ensemble);
+we have identified no changes to make.

 Overall, the authors cite only two pre-prints, to the exclusion of other pre-prints that could be useful in this discussion.
 Therefore, the authors must